What is the Risk Management Framework (RMF)?

 Risk mitigation involves examining the risks that have been identified and determining which risks can and should be eliminated, as opposed to the risks that are deemed to be acceptable.

-Part of this process involves coming up with mitigation strategies, such as cyber insurance.
-For example, if an organization identifies cybersecurity risks that need to be dealt with, then it might choose to integrate security controls into its development lifecycle.
+Part of this process involves devising mitigation strategies, such as cyber insurance.
+For example, if an organization identifies cybersecurity risks that need to be addressed, it might choose to integrate security controls into its development lifecycle.
 Such an organization would likely also put additional baseline security controls in place.

 4. Reporting and monitoring

-The fourth component in the process is risk reporting and monitoring.
-This essentially means regularly reexamining the risks in order to make sure that the risk mitigation strategies the organization has adopted are leading to the desired effect.
+Risk reporting and monitoring essentially means regularly reexamining the risks to ensure that the organization's risk mitigation strategies are having the desired effect.

 5. Governance

-The last component in the process is risk governance.
-Risk governance is the process of making sure that the risk mitigation techniques that have been adopted are put into place and that the employees adhere to those policies.
+Risk governance is the process of making sure that the risk mitigation techniques that have been adopted are put into place and that employees adhere to those policies.

-What are the business benefits of an RMF?
+What are the business benefits of the RMF?